Velocidex/velociraptor-docs/content/docs/vql/_index.md

 VQL sees “info” as a plugin and looks in the scope to get the real implementation of the plugin.

-Scopes can nest - this means that in different parts of the query a new child scope is used to evaluate the query.
+Scopes can be nested, which means that in different parts of the query a new child scope is used to evaluate the query.
 The child scope is constructed by layering a new set of names over the top of the previous set.
 When VQL tries to resolve a name, it looks up the scope